-The graduate program in Biomedical Sciences is designed to provide a multidisciplinary educational and training environment that will prepare students for independent research and teaching careers.
+The graduate program in biomedical sciences is designed to provide a multidisciplinary educational and training environment that will prepare students for independent research and teaching careers.
 It is centered in the Faculty of Medicine, where investigative collaborations among basic and clinical scientists are fostered.
 The program emphasizes concepts and state-of-the-art techniques of molecular and cellular medicine, and integrates students into the extensive and rapidly expanding translational research programs.
 Students may choose a discipline of study from the several research areas/programs offered by the Faculty of Medicine.

-For general requirements about graduate study at AUB, refer to the Admissions section on page 29 of this catalogue.
+For general requirements about graduate study at AUB, refer to the Office of Admissions section of this catalogue.